 A couple of years back, my umpteenth viewing of one of my all-time favorite westerns on Turner Classic Movies, William Wyler’s The Big Country, had the whole family involved.
 It was the first time for both of my children (an experience which they loved, btw).
 My wife, too, sat through and enjoyed it — a rare event for only a few films, it seems.
 Not surprisingly, it has long been considered the “thinking man’s western.”
-Succinctly, it is a film that makes grand use of the adjective in its title by virtue of the expansive landscape it captured (delivered in glorious widescreen via the Technirama film process) and the subject matter the director successfully portrayed in its storytelling.
+Succinctly, it is a film that makes grand use of the adjective in its title by virtue of the expansive landscape it captured.
+Delivered in glorious widescreen via the Technirama film process, along with the storied subject matter the director portrayed most keenly.

 “What raises The Big Country above a trite critique of contemporary politics and lends it a timeless relevance is the fact that it’s also an examination of man (or should I say men) and what he’s made of.” ~ Colin